Dogfalo/materialize/README.md

 We use Jasmine as our testing framework and we're trying to write a robust test suite for our components.
 If you want to help, [here's a starting guide on how to write tests in Jasmine](CONTRIBUTING.md#jasmine-testing-guide).

 ## Contributing
 Check out the [CONTRIBUTING document](CONTRIBUTING.md) in the root of the repository to learn how you can contribute.
-You can also browse the [Help Wanted](https://github.com/Dogfalo/materialize/labels/help-wanted) tag in our issue tracker to find things to do.
+You can also browse the [help-wanted](https://github.com/Dogfalo/materialize/labels/help-wanted) tag in our issue tracker to find things to do.

 ## Copyright and license
 Code copyright 2017 Materialize.
 Code released under the MIT license.